-Perhaps the most common—and the easiest—is by car.
-If you’re planning to drive yourself, have a designated driver (seriously) and reserve a rental; cars are available from all area airports, as well as from most of the major valley hotels.
+The most common—and the easiest—way to get around is by car.
+If you’re planning to drive yourself, have a designated driver (seriously) and reserve a rental.
 Rideshares serve the region, as well; even at peak times, customers rarely wait more than 5 or 10 minutes for an Uber or Lyft.
 About a dozen private transportation companies operate in the valley, too; a few worth investigating are Napa Valley Tours & Transportation, Pure Luxury Transportation, and Beau Wine Tours & Limousine Service.
-Keep in mind that the valley is long and it can take longer than you expect to get from the top of the valley to the bottom; plan your tasting schedule accordingly.
+Keep in mind that the valley is long and it can take longer than you expect to get from one end of the valley to the other; plan your tasting schedule accordingly.

 Another popular option for exploring the valley is the Napa Wine Train.
 This old-school train service incorporates refurbished Pullman railcars and offers a variety of tours to explore Napa Valley; excursions range from a few hours to the entire day, with longer ones stopping at wineries along the way.
 The Wine Train also offers seasonal events aboard the rails—everything from special New Year’s Eve packages to one-of-a-kind Valentine’s Day trips.

-Finally, for the truly adventuresome, bicycle rentals are available at bike shops in Napa, Yountville, St. Helena, and Calistoga.
-Currently, the Vine Trail Napa Valley, a dedicated bike path, runs 12 miles from downtown Napa to Yountville.
+Finally, bicycle rentals are available at bike shops in Napa, Yountville, St. Helena, and Calistoga.
+Currently, the Napa Valley Vine Trail, a dedicated bike path, runs 12.5 miles from just outside Napa to Yountville.
 Plans are in the works to extend the trail all the way up to Calistoga (and beyond), bringing it to a total of 47 miles from the bottom of the valley to the top.